corbado/passkeys-glossary/docs/implementation/flutter/android.md

 both `delegate_permission/common.handle_all_urls` and `delegate_permission/common.get_login_creds`.”*

-This will lead  to [Android App Links](#android-app-links) being intercepted and opened in the native app (not [Deep Links](#deep-links) or historic web links, where native aps could just arbitrary register to listen to URLs.
+This will lead  to [Android App Links](#android-app-links) being intercepted and opened in the native app (not [Deep Links](#deep-links) or historic web links, where native apps could just arbitrary register to listen to URLs.

 See the overview of different link types: